Waziup/learning-center-content/content/en/courses/4.EdgeComputing/3.MQTT/_index.md

 ---
-id: mqtt_course
+id: mqtt_embed_course
-title: "MQTT for embbeded programming"
+title: MQTT for embbeded programming
-descripton: "MQTT can be used to communicate with your remote devices and sensors"
+description: MQTT can be used to communicate with your remote devices and sensors
 difficulty: advanced
 duration: 3h
 ---